rolesbot/translations/README.md

 3. You can copy the contents of `_.empty.json` in your new file
    - Make sure you follow the schema in `_.schema.json`
 4. Translate the properties from `en_us.json` (or any other complete translation)
+   - Feature names like "Auto Roles" should not be translated.
    - If your translation does not cover everything, please don't leave empty JSON strings (`""`).
 Instead, don't include the missing properties in your file.
 The bot will use English as a fallback language.
-5. Create a Pull Request! 🎉
+6. Create a Pull Request! 🎉

 ### Complete existing languages
 1. Clone the repository